kellytran3k/kellytran3k.github.io/_pages/about.md

 <!-- about me -->

 **Hello!** I'm a recent grad from [Georgia Tech](https://www.gatech.edu) after graduating with a Bachelor's of Science in **Computer Science**.
-My threads were in [Infonetworks x Media](https://catalog.gatech.edu/programs/media-information-internetworks-computer-science-bs/), and I am interested in full-stack software engineering and the ethics of computing.
+My threads were in [Infonetworks x Media](https://catalog.gatech.edu/programs/media-information-internetworks-computer-science-bs/), and I am interested in full-stack software engineering particularly in consumer facing applications.

 I'm the daughter of Vietnamese refugees and heroes.
 I was born and raised on the outskirts of Atlanta, in a low-income household in a majority minority area.
 I am a first-generation college student, meaning that I am the first person in my extended family to attend college.